game-of-nfts/gon-testnets/README.md

 ## Point System

-For evidence submission, please refer to [gon-evidence](https://github.com/game-of-nfts/gon-evidence#task-evidence-submission)
+For evidence submission, please refer to [gon-evidence](https://github.com/game-of-nfts/gon-evidence#task-evidence-submission).
+In light of the judges' review and voting, some adjustments made accordingly.

 ### General Tasks